2022 United States House of Representatives elections in Texas: District 26

 The 26th district is based in the northern portion of the Dallas–Fort Worth metroplex, centering on eastern Denton County.
 Before redistricting, the district comprised almost all of Denton County and part of Tarrant.
 In the newly approved map, Denton, the county seat of Denton County, was removed from the district as well as parts of Frisco, to the 13th and 4th congressional district, respectively.
 Additionally, Cooke County and parts of Wise County were added to the district.
 With Denton's removal from the district, Lewisville is the district's largest city.
-The incumbent is Republican Michael C. Burgess, who was reelected with 60.6% of the vote in 2020.
+The incumbent was Republican Michael C. Burgess, who was reelected with 60.6% of the vote in 2020.